MEET THE TEAM

 315.443.4853 | email@example.com

 Jillian (she/her) was born and raised in New City, New York.
 She received a BA in sociology, with a minor in Jewish Studies, from Rutgers University where she was an involved HIllel student and leader.
 Growing up Jillian spent her summers at URJ Eisner Camp, and following college she worked for Eisner year round.
 While working, she received a MA in human rights from Columbia University, focusing on women and religion.
 Jillian met her husband, Mordechai, at Hillel and together they moved to Santa Barbara in 2012.
-Jillian worked at Santa Barbara Hillel for seven years and in 2017 was awarded Hillel International’s Richard M. Joel Exemplar of Excellence Award.
+She worked at Santa Barbara Hillel for seven years and in 2017 was awarded Hillel International’s Richard M. Joel Exemplar of Excellence Award.
+Jillian has been leading the amazing team at Syracuse Hillel since 2019.
 She has two children, Lev and Aviva, who love Hillel, Otto, and Syracuse.
 Jillian is passionate about Judaism, women, singing songs for fun, and making the world a better place.

 Ian (he/him) was born and raised in Denver, Colorado.
 He received a BA in communication, with minors in Jewish Studies and Religious Studies from the University of Colorado.
 As a student in Boulder he was an active leader with Hillel, Alpha Epsilon Pi, and the University.
 After college he cemented his love for Jewish communal work with time at AEPi’s Headquarters and the American Hebrew Academy.
 Over 5 years as the Regional Director for BBYO in Denver he expanded membership, built partnerships, and hosted International Convention 2019.
 He is currently pursuing a Masters in Jewish Professional Studies from the Spertus Institute.
 Ian is passionate about college basketball, Taylor Swift, food, and Judaism.